michael-spengler/fairness/README.md

 6. waiting for your pull requests
 7. ...

-## CULT Food
-CULT & RVLT shall cause fear for centralizing politicians etc.
-CULT & RVLT shall cause safety, hope and love for fair people

-In this respect, we might ensure that fair, reasonable people are able to be safe during the downfall of centralized governments.

-While centralized governments will loose their power, they might want to cause chaos to give us some bullshit reasons to be able to introduce their fucked up CBDCs.

-So it might be a great idea to establish decentralized local food markets where people can pay with CULT, RVLT or Silver.

 ### Acts of RVLT Ideas & Feedback
 We have posted [this idea collection](https://www.reddit.com/r/cultdao/comments/vov76b/acts_of_rvlt_idea_collection/) to receive feedback from the many for some acts of RVLT which would require a decent amount of investment.